Catholics Affirm Sola Scriptura

 this charge is inevitably that they don’t deny those verses, they

-just self-interpret them to mean something other than what the
+just self-interpret them to mean what they prefer - and, of course - something other than what the

 Catholic Church shows them to mean.